Skip to main content

 Business and Economic History, East Asian modern business history, business and consumption, Business and Culture, Transnational history, Transnational, Transportation, food history, Housing

-John D. Wong’s research focuses on the flow of people, goods, capital and ideas.
-With a particular interest in Hong Kong and the Pearl River Delta area, he explores how such flow connected the region to the Chinese political center in the north as well as their maritime partners in the South China Sea and beyond.
+John D. Wong’s research focuses on the flow of people, goods, capital, and ideas.
+With a particular interest in Hong Kong and the Pearl River Delta area/Greater Bay Area, he explores how these flows connect the region to the Chinese political center in the north and its maritime partners in the South China Sea and beyond.

-In 2022, John will join the editorial board of Business History.
-He has recently launched with the Hong Kong University Press a new book series Asian Business History for which he serves as an editor.
 John received his BA (Hons) in Economics from the University of Chicago, MBA from Stanford University, and PhD in History from Harvard University.
-He worked for a number of years in finance and holds the designation of Chartered Financial Analyst (CFA).
+Before his academic career, he worked for a number of years in finance and holds the designation of Chartered Financial Analyst (CFA).

 Service to the BHC